andremvsramos/42-Philosophers/README.md

 Bonus:
 >> Application on forks to divide the philosophers into multiple processes.
 Each process has it's own monitor.
 >> Use of semaphores to "communicate" between each process.

+Changes and Fixes:
+ - Fixed all data races and deadlocks;
+ - Removed fsanitize=thread flag from Makefile's CFLAGS (you need to add it to run the checks);

+Notes:
+ - Valgrind output is bugged, but memory checks are correct;
+ - Do not use valgrind when compiling with fsanitize, as it will show memory errors and may crash your computer;
+ - Do not test with more than 200 philosophers;
+ - Do not test with time values lower than 60ms.

 -----------------------------------------